 5.2.
 Participation in a fraudulent conveyance – PC 531

-California Penal Code 531 PC makes it a crime for persons to participate in fraudulent conveyances.
+California Penal Code 531 PC makes it a crime to participate in fraudulent conveyances.

-Under PC 531, a person participates in a fraudulent conveyance if he:
+Under PC 531, you participate in a fraudulent conveyance if you:

-- willingly and knowingly defends the conveyance as not being fraudulent; and,
+- willingly and knowingly defend the conveyance as not being fraudulent; and,

-- gives away or sells the property that had already been fraudulently conveyed.11
+- give away or sell the property that had already been fraudulently conveyed.11

-A person that violates PC 531 is guilty of a misdemeanor.12 The offense is punishable by:
+Violating PC 531 is a misdemeanor.12 The offense is punishable by:

 - imprisonment in the county jail for not more than six months; and/or,